 Logging in will bring up the main page of the web-based management module.
-Click the D-Link DSL-500 folder located below the D-Link logo in the upper lefthand corner.
+Click the D-Link DSL-504 folder located below the D-Link logo in the upper lefthand corner.
 This folder will open revealing the management menu options.
-These options include PPPoE Configuration, DHCP Configuration, NAT Configuration, Port Redirection, Advanced Filter/Firewall, Connection Type, Line Condition, Save Changes, Update Firmware and Summary.
-The various management options are explained below.
+These options include PPPoE Configuration, DHCP Configuration, NAT

+Configuration, Port Redirection, Advanced Filter/Firewall, Connection Type, Line Condition, User Name and Password, Save Changes, Update Firmware and Summary.
+The various management menus are explained below.

-After logging in, the web-based management module will automatically show the default settings.
-If you need to make changes to the configuration
+After logging in, it will automatically show the default settings.
+If you need to make changes to the configuration, please ask your service provider for correct settings.